nest/nest-simulator/doc/installation/conda_install.rst

    The conda-forge package of nest-simulator is still being tested, let us know if you come across any problems by `submitting an issue on GitHub <https://github.com/nest/nest-simulator/issues>`_.

-* Once you have completed installation, take a look at our :doc:`PyNEST tutorials <../tutorials/index>` page to find out how to create your first simulation or checkout some of our :doc:`example networks <../examples/index>`!

 ----